St Leger Stakes: Post-1900

 The St Leger Stakes was closed to geldings in 1906.
 It was transferred to Newmarket during World War I, and the substitute event was called the September Stakes.
 It was cancelled in 1939 because of the outbreak of World War II, and the following year's edition was held at Thirsk in November.
 For the remainder of this period it was staged at Manchester (1941), Newmarket (1942–44) and York (1945).

 The race was switched to Ayr in 1989 after the scheduled running at Doncaster was abandoned due to subsidence.
 The 2006 race took place at York because its regular venue was closed for redevelopment.

+On 12 September 2026, Saffie Osborne won the St Leger Stakes; it was the first time a female jockey had won a British Classic race.

 The St Leger Stakes has inspired a number of similar events around the world, although many are no longer restricted to three-year-olds.
 European variations include the Irish St. Leger, the Prix Royal-Oak, the Deutsches St. Leger and the St. Leger Italiano.
 Other national equivalents include the Kikuka-shō, the New Zealand St. Leger and the VRC St Leger.